April 2011 A Note from Marcy, Baker's Stash

 These are great for Easter, Passover or a gourmet picnic.
 A Middle Eastern inspiration and a conversation piece just because they look so unique, these boldly, flavored hard cooked eggs are simmered in onion skins, and tea leaves.
 The flavor is great but the beautiful mosaic of design that results on the egg white packaging is what sells this beauty.

-Free Paris Cafe Asparagus and Herb Quiche
+Free Bistro Asparagus and Herb Quiche

 April in Paris quiche is more like it…Younger than springtime is this quiche, with its herbs and cheese mix.
 Perfect with lamb’s lettuce salad.
 You could substitute tender, sautéed leeks for the asparagus on another day.